 Production & Financing

-Cinereach grants are awarded to support any stage of a film’s progression, from development to completion.
-Each year 20-30 grants are awarded to new and existing grantees in amounts ranging from $5,000 – $50,000.
+Each year Cinereach awards 20-30 grants—comprising over $1 million—to new and existing grantees.
+Grants amounts ranging from $5,000 to $50,000 can be awarded to support any stage of a film’s progression, from development to completion.
 Throughout its engagement with grantees, Cinereach may also offer additional resources to increase the films’ momentum.
 The Florida Project, Dina, and Strong Island are recently released grantees.

 Distribution and Audience Strategy

-Cinereach offers tailored, year-round distribution guidance and audience development support to select grantees.
+Cinereach offers tailored, year-round distribution guidance and audience development support to select grant-supported films.
 Recent participants of our Distribution and Audience Strategy program include I Am Not Your Negro, Dina, and The Force.

 The Cinereach Fellowship is a customized, year-long program for filmmakers at transitional points in their careers.
 Fellows receive opportunities to deepen their connection to their work, explore what professional development means to them, and experiment with new ideas.
 Past fellows include Eliza Hittman, Barry Jenkins, and Terence Nance.